rht-labs/tech-exercise/docs/slides/content/event-storming.md

 ### Event Storming
 #### _What is it?_
-_Event Storming is a rapid, interactive approach to business process discovery and design that yields high quality models._
+_Event Storming is a rapid, interactive approach to business process discovery and design that yields high-quality models._

 It provides a repeatable, teachable technique for modeling:
   * Event-driven systems